OpenBAS-Platform/openbas/README.md

 To improve the features and the performances of OpenBAS, the platform collects anonymous statistical data related to its usage and health.

-You can find all the details on collected data and associated usage in the [data telemetry documentation](https://docs.openbas.io/latest/reference/data-telemetry/).
+You can find all the details on collected data and associated usage in the [usage telemetry documentation](https://docs.openbas.io/latest/reference/usage-telemetry/).

 #### OpenStreetMap server